C# Eval Expression How to use the Compile Method?

 • With an instance or a global context

-• With or without a TDelegate
+• With or without a delegate/parameter type

-• With or without parameters
+• With or without parameter names

 For people beginning with our library, we recommend using the Execute until they get comfortable with the method before moving to the Compile method, which is slightly more complex.